hortonworks/ansible-hortonworks/INSTALL_OpenStack.md

 # Clone the repository

+Upload the ansible-hdp repository to the build node / workstation, preferable under the home folder.

-On the same build node / workstation, run the following or manually download the repository and upload it (especially if it's private):
+If the build node / workstation can directly download the repository, run the following:

 ```
 cd && git clone https://github.com/hortonworks/ansible-hdp.git